locka99/opcua/docs/server.md

 ## Import the OPC UA server crate

-To use the server crate we need to add an dependency to the `Cargo.toml`.
+To use the server crate we need to add a dependency to the `Cargo.toml`.

 ```
 [dependencies]